Hell in a Cell (2011): Background

-Hell in a Cell is a gimmick pay-per-view (PPV) event produced annually in October by WWE since 2009—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-The concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
-The 2011 event was the third event under the Hell in a Cell chronology and was held on October 2 at the New Orleans Arena in New Orleans, Louisiana.
+Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced annually in October by WWE since 2009—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.
+The 2011 event was the third Hell in a Cell and was held on October 2 at the New Orleans Arena in New Orleans, Louisiana.
 It was the first Hell in a Cell event held since the end of the first brand split in August.

 Storylines

-Hell in a Cell featured professional wrestling matches which involve different wrestlers from pre-existing scripted feuds, plots, and storylines that played out on WWE's television programs.
+Hell in a Cell featured professional wrestling matches which involve different wrestlers from pre-existing scripted feuds, plots, and storylines that were produced on WWE's weekly television shows, Raw and SmackDown.
 Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.

 The main rivalry heading into Hell in a Cell involved the WWE Championship.
-On September 18, 2011, John Cena defeated Alberto Del Rio at Night of Champions to become the ten-time WWE Champion.
-On the following night's episode of Raw, WWE COO Triple H announced the first-ever Triple Threat Hell in a Cell match, in which Cena would defend his title against Alberto Del Rio and CM Punk, giving Punk the rematch clause he never received.
+At Night of Champions, John Cena defeated Alberto Del Rio to become the ten-time WWE Champion.
+On the following night's episode of Raw SuperShow, WWE COO Triple H announced the first-ever Triple Threat Hell in a Cell match, in which Cena would defend his title against Alberto Del Rio and CM Punk, giving Punk the rematch clause he never received.

 Another rivalry involved the World Heavyweight Championship.
-On September 18, 2011, Mark Henry defeated Randy Orton at Night of Champions to win his first ever World Title.
-On the following night's episode of Raw, SmackDown General Manager Theodore Long announced that Orton would invoke his rematch clause at Hell in a Cell, and that the rematch would take place inside that structure.
+At Night of Champions, Mark Henry defeated Randy Orton to win the World Heavyweight Championship.
+On the following night's episode of Raw SuperShow, SmackDown General Manager Theodore Long announced that Orton would invoke his rematch clause at Hell in a Cell, and that the rematch would take place inside that structure.